virtu/p2p-metrics/README.md

 #### Reachable nodes

-The `dns_seed_reachable_node_count.csv` provides the number of reachable nodes provided by each DNS seed.
+The file `dns_seed_reachable_node_count.csv` provides the number of reachable nodes provided by each DNS seed.

 The file `dns_seed_reachable_node_share.csv` holds the share of reachable nodes provided by each DNS seed (i.e., the ratio of reachable to overall nodes provided by a seed).

 #### Unreachable nodes

-The `dns_seed_unreachable_node_count.csv` provides the number of unreachable nodes provided by each DNS seed.
+The file `dns_seed_unreachable_node_count.csv` provides the number of unreachable nodes provided by each DNS seed.

 The file `dns_seed_unreachable_node_share.csv` holds the share of unreachable nodes provided by each DNS seed (i.e., the ratio of unreachable to overall nodes provided by a